Dr. Aislin Mushquash, C.Psych.

 Please visit Dr. Aislin Mushquash's research website here

-Dr. Mushquash expects to take on a new graduate student in the Fall of 2020.
-Please contact her and send your unofficial transcript, brief description of your research interests and career goals, and resume/CV.
+Dr. Mushquash expects to take on a new graduate student each Fall.
+Please contact her and send your unofficial transcript, brief description of your research interests and career goals, and resume/CV prior to the official application deadline.